|Corporate Governance Guidelines|

 8. Limitation on Other Board Service

 Although the Board does not believe that its members should be prohibited from serving on boards of other organizations, the Nominating and Corporate Governance Committee and the Board will take into account the nature of, and time involved in, a director’s service on other boards and/or committees in evaluating the suitability of individual directors and making its recommendations to the Company’s shareholders.
 Notwithstanding the foregoing, the members of the Board may not serve on the boards of directors of more than four (4) other public companies at the same time they are serving on the Board, and the Chief Executive Officer of the Company may not serve on the boards of more than two (2) other public companies at the same time he or she is Chief Executive Officer.
 The Board may, however, make exceptions to this standard as it deems appropriate in the interest of the Company’s shareholders.
 Service on other boards and/or committees should be consistent with the Code and the conflicts of interest policies set forth herein.

 9. Audit Committee

-Due to the demanding nature of service on the Audit Committee, the members of the Audit Committee may not serve on the audit committees of the boards of directors of more than three (3) other public companies at the same time as they are serving on the Audit Committee unless the Board determines that such simultaneous service would not impair the ability of such member to effectively serve on the Audit Committee and such determination is disclosed in the Company’s annual proxy statement.
+Due to the demanding nature of service on the Audit Committee, a member of the Board’s Audit Committee may not serve on the audit committees of the boards of directors of more than three (3) other public companies at the same time as he or she is serving on the Audit Committee unless the Board determines that such simultaneous service would not impair the ability of such member to effectively serve on the Audit Committee and such determination is disclosed in the Company’s annual proxy statement.